posty72/posty.co.nz/_52-Week-Challenge/week-18.markdown

 ---
 layout: post
-title:  "Week 17"
+title: Week 18
-subtitle: "Urbanscape"
+subtitle: Texture
-date:   2016-07-28 11:00:00 +1300
+date: 2016-01-27 22:00:00
+categories:
-categories: photos
+  - photos
-author: 'Josh Post'
+author: Josh Post
-link: ''
+link:
-coverimage: 'week-17-landscape'
+coverimage: week-18
 ---

-> "Landscapes are wide open spaces of natural beauty... this week find the beauty of the urbanscape/cityscape.".

-Hurray for long exposures!
-Without the car lights in this scene it would be really empty, and they help create some twisty leading lines.
+> The artistic inspiration this week is texture.
+You should almost be able to feel the image.

+This is a rather simple image that I hoped would hoped would make the viewer remember that familiar feeling of a good book.&nbsp;